enthought/Numpy-Tutorial-SciPyConf-2021/README.md

 ## Questions?
 Problems?

-You may post messages to the `#tutorial_numpy` Slack channel for this tutorial at in the official Slack team: [https://scipy2021.slack.com](https://scipy2021.slack.com) .
+You may post messages to the `#tutorial-intro-to-numerical-computing-with-numpy` Slack channel for this tutorial at in the official Slack team: [https://scipy2021.slack.com](https://scipy2021.slack.com) .